 Well-made, with a potent powertrain and excellent fuel economy, the Mazda3 and Toyota Corolla offer a potential buyer great value and an excellent driving experience.
 Let’s take a closer look at how these two models compare.

-Mazda has a reputation for building spirited, fuel-efficient small cars, and the 2024 Mazda3 certainly fits that description.
-It’s powered by an lively 2.5-liter 4-cylinder engine that puts out 191 horsepower.
+Mazda has a reputation for building spirited, fuel-efficient small cars, and the 2025 Mazda3 certainly fits that description.
+It’s powered by a lively 2.5-liter 4-cylinder engine that puts out 191 horsepower.
 An optional turbocharged powertrain boosts the ponies to 250.
 All-wheel drive (AWD) comes standard on turbocharged Mazda3 models and is available on non-turbo Carbon trims.

-The Mazda3 is comfortable and fun to drive, plus it offers good fuel economy — as is the case with most of Mazda’s lineup.
-Pricing starts at $25,335, including destination fees.
+It is comfortable and fun to drive, and it offers good fuel economy — as is the case with most of Mazda’s lineup.

 Mazda3 Highlights